Rexcaleb/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
+# Coffee Chain Sales Data Analysis (Analytics report and dashboard using MS Excel)
+## Project Objectives
-This is a comprehensive analysis of the Coffee Chain Sales dataset with the objective of identifying key drivers of sales and profitability across markets, products, and time periods.
-The analysis reveals that while the business is profitable overall, performance is uneven across regions and product lines.
+To perform a comprehensive analysis of the Coffee Chain Sales Data in order to identify key drivers of store performance (sales, profit, margin), optimize product-mix and pricing strategy, highlight under- and over-performing stores and products, and deliver actionable recommendations for improving overall chain profitability and operational efficiency.